ludiosarchive/pinned-git/README.md

 	*	You have this if you're using the git package on Debian or Ubuntu.

-	*	You don't have this if you're using the git package on CentOS, Fedora, or Cygwin.
+	*	You don't have this if you're using the git package on CentOS, Fedora, OS X, or Cygwin.

 	*	You can run `ldd` on `git-remote-https`; it should not be linked to `libcrypto.so.*`.